- Your Government

-Neighborhood Watch does not ask that anyone take any personal risk to prevent crime; and
+- Neighborhood Watch does not ask that anyone take any personal risk to prevent crime

-Neighborhood Watch leaves the responsibility for apprehending criminals where it belongs—your local law enforcement agency.
-Your eyes and ears can be of a tremendous help.
+- Neighborhood Watch leaves the responsibility for apprehending criminals where it belongs: your local law enforcement agency.
+Your eyes and ears can be of tremendous help.

-Select a day and time that will work for most of the neighbors and contact your law enforcement representative to set a date.
-(Crime Prevention Officer, CPO, at 421-8711 ext.
-6760 or Email Officer Anderson
+Select a day and time that will work for most of the neighbors and contact the Public Information Office to set a date.

 Once a date has been set, use a simple handout to invite your neighbors to the meeting.
-A face-to-face meeting is a good way to give them the invitation.
+A face-to-face meeting is a good way to give them an invitation.

 Experience has shown that for a Neighborhood Watch group to be successful, the majority of the residents on the block should participate.
-To gain recognition as a Neighborhood Watch group, and be authorized a Block Watch street sign) the Casa Grande Police Department requires this majority participation.
-Of course, we should all strive to achieve 100 percent participation.
+To gain recognition as a Neighborhood Watch group and be authorized a Block Watch street sign, the Casa Grande Police Department requires this majority participation.
+Of course, we should all strive to achieve 100% participation.

 - Auto Theft